 Campus Motor Vehicle Regulations

 Operators of motor vehicles upon Saint Anselm College property must remember that motor vehicle regulations are in effect throughout the year to include summer housing, conference times, all breaks, weekends and holidays.
 Vehicles must be parked in designated parking areas during these times.
 Goffstown Police Officers regularly patrol Saint Anselm College in addition to Campus Safety and Security Officers.

 - Waiver of regulations by any member of the college community or a campus safety officer is not acceptable as an appeal for violations.

-- All resident freshmen are restricted to parking in either the Kavanaugh Extension Lot or the Baroody Lot at all times.
+- All resident Freshmen are restricted to parking in the South lot at all times.

 - Faculty, staff and students are prohibited from parking in the Visitor Lot.

 - Parking along all campus roads, including in front of the Abbey Church, is prohibited.